-Measured ambient noise levels from the unattended monitoring and attended measurements show exceedances of the EPL night-time L{Aeq} limits at Chelmsford Avenue, Dent Street and Botany Road.
+Measured ambient noise levels from the unattended monitoring and attended measurements show exceedances of the EPL night-time LAeq limits at Chelmsford Avenue, Dent Street and Botany Road.

-Operational noise was just audible at the Botany Road location at low ambient levels of between 50-55 dB(A), but the source could not be determined.
-The operation noise observed was over a very short duration (usually no more than 30 seconds).
+Operational noise was audible at both Dent Street and Botany Road locations at low-moderate ambient levels of between 50-60 dB(A), but the source could not be determined.
+The operation noise observed was over a very short duration (usually no more than 30-60 seconds).
 Operational noise was observed at a level reaching 60 dB(A) however, the duration of this noise was of an impulsive nature and largely intermittent and the exact source could not be determined.
 This observed noise level from the monitoring locations complies with their relevant noise limits.

-Operational noise from SICTL was not audible at the Chelmsford Avenue and Dent Street monitoring locations during the attended noise surveys.
+Operational noise from SICTL was not audible at the Chelmsford Avenue monitoring locations during the attended noise surveys.
 Based on these observations, operational noise impacts from SICTL facility are considered to comply with the EPL night time noise limits.

-Dominant noise sources at all 3 monitoring locations were mainly road traffic noise from surrounding roads and local activity (residential and industrial).
+Dominant noise sources at all 3 monitoring locations were mainly road traffic noise from surrounding roads and local activity (fauna, residential and industrial).